 If a character picks up a weapon he has not had any experience with, he will use his weapon skill of choice with the following modifiers: “same weapon” = -1, same category = -3, other category = -5.

 If a character is fighting with more than one weapon, 1 is added to his offensive and/or defensive value per extra weapon.
-Unarmed does not count as an extra weapon.
+A shield does not count as an extra weapon.
+Neither does Unarmed.
+Unarmed is generally helpful when fighting and adds one to both offensive and defend dive values per full five in Unarmed skill.
 Dodge gives + 1 in defensive value per full 5 in skill.
-Training and experience count towards both weapon skills when you fight with a weapon combination.
-But you increase separately in each weapon skill.
+Training and experience count towards the weapon combination.

-Sometimes it is better to dodge than to parry, this depends upon your skills, your and your opponent’s weapons and other circumstances.
+Sometimes it is better to dodge than to parry, this depends upon your skills, your opponent’s weapons and other circumstances.

 The armor table gives the armor points and the move quietly penalty.
 The values listed are for full suits of armor.
 When wearing partial or mixed armor, the values are adjusted according to how much is covered, i.e. half a suit of ringed mail gives 1 armor point.
 The AP is subtracted from the damage before it is applied to the BP.

-In the same second, the attacker with the highest awareness roll that round attacks first.
 A character defends as many times as there are attacks against him.
-A character who is fighting may not do anything else that round except move.
+A character who is fighting may not do anything else (like casting spells) that round except move.

 In an ambush, someone sneaking up on another, an archer awaiting an attack in a guard tower etc. will get a Surprise attack before the normal combat rounds start.